micahcochran/cs662-qa-land-dev-law-sys/proposal/proposal.md

 Some of these questions when answered by a bot would have scared our team members with local government experience and could have raised ethical concerns, but coupling domain knowledge to our computer methods should alleviate these concerns, provided the chat bot presents sufficient correctness when parsing natural language questions presented by a user before being released for use.

-For an eventual final version after incremental development, this type of technology would lead to a person being able to have a dialog with a digital assitant like Alexa, Google, or Siri starting, for example with, "Hey Alexa, I'd like to buy a lot and build a home on it."
+For an eventual final version after incremental development, this type of technology would lead to a person being able to have a dialog with a digital assistant like Alexa, Google, or Siri starting, for example with, "Hey Alexa, I'd like to buy a lot and build a home on it."
 The digital assistant would in turn ask specific followup questions and help with relevant next steps guiding the user through the process of completing a series of tasks such as: (1) buying a lot, (2) selecting a house plan that fits on the lot, (3) securing a construction loan, (4) hiring a general contractor, and so on.
 The research presented in this project is a piece of the work needed to make this a reality.

 # Land Use is Complicated